joshivignesh/basic-strapi-project/README.md

-# basic-strapi-project
+# Strapi application

-A basic Strapi project
+A quick description of your strapi application